mssa-ccad18/modern-web-app-pattern-dotnet/isolated-deployment.md

 ### Register the application in Microsoft Entra

-Give yourself permission to access the WORKLOAD key vault and app config resources.
+Give yourself permission to access the rg-HUB key vault and app config resources.

 - If running from your local system instead of the jump host, turn off the firewall in the key vault and app config resources.
-- In the WORKLOAD key vault, add yourself to the _Key Vault Secrets Officer_ role in **Access Control (IAM)**.
+- In the rg-HUB key vault, add yourself to the _Key Vault Secrets Officer_ role in **Access Control (IAM)**.
-- In the WORKLOAD app config, add yourself to the _App Configuration Data Owner_ role in **Access Control (IAM)**.
+- In the rg-APPLICATION app config, add yourself to the _App Configuration Data Owner_ role in **Access Control (IAM)**.

 > **WARNING**
 >